barbajs/barba/README.md

   fadeIn: function() {
     /**
      * this.newContainer is the HTMLElement of the new Container
-     * At this stage newContainer is on the DOM (inside our #barba-container and with display: none)
+     * At this stage newContainer is on the DOM (inside our #barba-container and with visibility: hidden)
      * Please note, newContainer is available just after newContainerLoading is resolved!
      */